 Practice Areas: Labor & Employment Litigation

-Rev. Dottie grew as a daughter of Lutheran missionaries, living on the border of Arizona and Mexico.
-As a social worker, Dottie specialized in foster care and medical pediatric crisis management.
+Bishop Dottie grew up as a daughter of Lutheran missionaries, living on the border of Arizona and Mexico.
+A social worker, she specialized in foster care and medical pediatric crisis management.
 She earned a Masters of Social Work from Arizona State University.
-Later, Dottie completed a Masters of Divinity from Claremont School of Theology and has earned a Doctorate of Ministry from George Fox Evangelical Seminary.
-Rev. Dottie has pastored four churches: Liberty UMC, Mission Bell UMC, Community Church of Joy (ELCA), and CrossRoads UMC in Phoenix, Arizona.
-Dottie has authored several books:Advent & Christmas, Sermon Seeds, 40 Creative Sermons, Jesus Insurgency, the Church Revolution from the Edge (co-authored by Rudy Rasmus), ReStart Your Church, Our Common Sins, Give It Up!
+Later, she completed a Masters of Divinity from Claremont School of Theology.
+She earned her Doctorate of Ministry from George Fox Evangelical Seminary.
+Bishop Dottie has pastored six churches: Liberty UMC, Mission Bell UMC, Community Church of Joy (ELCA), CrossRoads UMC, Catalina UMC, and Paradise Valley UMC.
+She has also served as South District Superintendent, and Dean of the Cabinet, in the Desert Southwest Conference.

-Ms. Gong earned a Bachelor degree in Psychology with emphasis in Organizational Behavior from the University of Southern California in Los Angeles.
+Margie earned a Bachelor degree in Psychology with emphasis in Organizational Behavior from the University of Southern California in Los Angeles.

 Grant Hagiya is the Resident bishop of the California-Pacific Annual Conference, which geographically extends to all of Southern California, Hawaii, and Guam.
 He chairs the Leadership Focus Area of the 4 Areas of Focus for the United Methodist Church, and is a member of the Council of Bishop’s Executive Committee.
 He is the current chair of the Council of Bishop’s Task Force that plans the new Learning Retreats for all active Bishops.
 He is currently serving as President of the College of Bishops for the Western Jurisdiction.
 He is a Board member of the General Board of Church and Society.
 He graduated with an Educational Doctorate in Organizational Leadership from Pepperdine University in 2012.
 His book, Leadership Kaizen, based on his dissertation on the Traits, Qualities and Characteristics of Highly Effective UMC Clergy was published by Abingdon in 2013.
 He is a professional certified coach as an Associate Certified Coach (ACC) from the International Coach Federation.
 He is also a Gallup StrengthFinder Certified Coach.